Menomonee Valley Redevelopment and Community Park

 Landscape Performance Benefits

-- Increased developer yield (usable land) by 10-12% over conventional development by clustering development sites and consolidating stormwater management.
+- Increases developer yield (usable land) by 10 to 12% over conventional development by clustering development sites and consolidating stormwater management.

 - Eliminates need for irrigation by using drought-tolerant native plants.

-- Created public access to the Menomonee River and over 60 acres of park/open space in a area that had been off-limits to the public for 50+ years.
+- Creates public access to the Menomonee River and over 60 acres of park/open space in an area that had been off-limits to the public for over 50 years.